amardaxini/acts_as_flying_saucer_plugin/README.markdown

 :send\_file - sends the generated pdf file to the browser.
 It's the hash the ActionController::Streaming#send\_file method will receive.

 :password  attach password for generated pdf

+:debug_html - (boolean expected) generates html output to the browser for debugging purposes

     class FooController < ActionController::Base
       acts_as_flying_saucer